leson207/ethereum-etl/DEV.md

 create database/stream or may be table in a aggregate script file? exporter_entity pair?
 # Dev:
-- parse transfer with different topic kind (use the legacy function)
 - test nats operation
 - test clickhouse operation
 - use nats and clickhouse for export